Best Hotels in Djerba: Resort Zone or Houmt Souk Riad? (2026)

 Best for first-time visitors

-First-time visitors should think about how much they want to see beyond the hotel.
-If the answer is very little, a resort zone is usually the simplest decision.
-If the island itself is part of the appeal, staying somewhere with easier access to local towns can make the trip feel more rounded.
+First-time visitors should decide how much they want to see beyond the hotel.
+If the answer is very little, a resort on Sidi Mahres beach is usually the simplest decision.
+If the island itself is part of the appeal, Houmt Souk or a resort with good transport links can make the trip feel more rounded.

 Resort zone or local town base?